jamiew/discord-standup-streakbot/README.md

 npm run dev
 ```

-The command prompt should say "Logged in as TGD StreakBot".
+The command prompt should say "Logged in as Discord Standup StreakBot".
 The bot should appear in the server's user list as online.
 Leave the command prompt open for as long as you want the bot to run.